A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

 \section{Introduction: Weak Fibration Categories}

-Model categories, introduced in \cite{Qui}, provides a very general context in which it is possible to set up the basic machinery of homotopy theory.
+Model categories, introduced by Quillen in \cite{Qui}, provide a very general context in which it is possible to set up the basic machinery of homotopy theory.
 However, the structure of a model category is not always available.
 The structure of a model category is determined by the classes of weak equivalences and fibrations (since the class of cofibrations is then determined by a left lifting property).
-There are situations in which there is a natural definition of weak equivalences and fibrations, however, the resulting structure is not a model category.
-A notable example is the category of simplicial sheaves over a Grothendieck site, where the weak equivalences and the fibrations are local, in the sense of Jardine.
+There are situations in which there is a natural definition of weak equivalences and fibrations; however, the resulting structure is not a model category.
+A notable example is the category of simplicial sheaves over a Grothendieck site, where the weak equivalences and the fibrations are local in the sense of Jardine \cite{Jar}.

-In this paper we shall introduce a much weaker and easy to define structure then a model category, which we call a "weak fibration category".
-Our main theorem (Theorem ~\ref{t:model}) says that a weak fibration category can be "completed" into a full model category structure on it's Pro category, provided the Pro category satisfies a certain two out of three property.
+In this paper we introduce a much weaker and easy to verify structure than a model category, which we call a ``weak fibration category".
+Our main theorem (Theorem \ref{t:model_big}) says that a weak fibration category can be ``completed" into a full model category structure on its pro-category, provided it satisfies a property which we call ``homotopically small", and the pro-category satisfies a certain two out of three property.
+We also define the notion of a weak right Quillen functor between weak fibration categories and show that it induces a right Quillen functor between the model structures on the pro-categories.

-The notion of a weak fibration category is closely related to K. S. Brown's notion of a "category of fibrant objects" (\cite{Bro}), and Baues's notion of a "fibration category" (\cite{Bau}).
-These notions where introduced as a more flexible structure then a model category, in which to do abstract homotopy theory.
+The notion of a weak fibration category is closely related to K. S. Brown's notion of a ``category of fibrant objects" (\cite{Bro}) and Baues's notion of a ``fibration category" (\cite{Bau}).
+These notions were introduced as a more flexible structure than a model category in which to do abstract homotopy theory.

-Moreover, we translate many useful definitions and constructions from the theory of model categories, s.t. a right Quillen functor, a simplicial structure, right properness etc, into the language of weak fibration categories.
-We then show that these notions give rise to the corresponding notions in the theory of model categories, when going to the pro category.

 We now give the exact definition: